zype/zype-roku-scenegraph/README.md

 In order to create an app using the Zype Roku Scenegraph, please follow the instructions inside this [Recipe](Recipe.md).

+## Testing Native Subscriptions

+In order to test native subscriptions, you need to setup the fake Roku store before sideloading.
+For more information on how to do this, [see here](docs/testing/TestingNativeSubscriptions.md)

 ## Device Endpoint Notes

 Older Roku devices will have less powerful hardware and therefore less processing power.
 One noticeable difference when running the apps on newer Roku devices (Roku 4 and newer) is that the loading indicator/spinner will have an animation.
 This feature was taken out for older Roku devices which did not have hardware to support animations and rendering of higher resolution images.